-A super delicious, soft, lightly sweet bread, a.k.a.
-Pane di Pasqua, topped with anise flavored icing is a traditional Italian-American bread served at Easter.
-Vegetarian
+Italian Easter Bread is a super delicious, soft, lightly sweet bread, a.k.a.
+Pane di Pasqua, topped with anise flavored icing.
+It’s a traditional Italian-American bread served at Easter.

 Pane di Pasqua

 Easter wouldn’t be Easter without Italian Easter Bread.
 It’s a tradition we hold dear like our beloved Italian Easter Pie.